scalar-labs/kelpie/README.md

 Let's take a closer look at each module to properly write your own modules.

 ## PreProcessor
-`PreProcessor` runs some tasks before `Processor`.
-It is usually used for some preparation of the subsequent processing.
+`PreProcessor` executes the first process of a job before `Processor`.
+It is usually used for some preparation for the subsequent processing.
 For example, it can populate initial records for a database performance benchmarking.
 `PreProcessor` has one method called `execute()` where you can define its behavior. `execute()` can be non-thread-safe since it is executed by a single thread.

 The following is `PrintPre` class from the example print modules, which does nothing except for printing some texts to stdout.
 As you can see, you can write arbitrary code in the `execute` method.
 Also, you can pass some static variables to the method through `Config` that is instantiated based on a configuration file (`print-modules/config.toml` for the print-modules case).